“A cataract is an opacity or imperfection in the lens of the eye.”

 #4.
 Exposure to UV rays

-Dogs with diabetes develop cataract soon after becoming diabetic.
+Dogs with diabetes develop cataracts soon after becoming diabetic.
 High blood sugar levels alter the metabolism of the cells in the lens.
 The cataract grows aggressively in many cases and requires swift medical attention.

 #6.
 Lens trauma